-$Click on the tempo box (\textbf{Ctrl+Alt+T} \ or \ \textit{Edit} \ | \ \textit{Tempo} \ | \ \textit{Set} \ \textit{Tempo} ...), \ and \ a \ dialog \ will \ open \ up \ allowing \ you \ to \ type \ in \ a \ tempo.$
+Click on the tempo box (hot key is Ctrl+Alt+T, or menu item Edit | Tempo | Set Tempo...), and a dialog will open up allowing you to type in a tempo.

 When choosing File | New the tempo will be set to the best tempo for the current style.
-Click the mouse on the arrow buttons to adjust the tempo up or down.

-- LEFT mouse click to change by 5 beats per minute at a time. - RIGHT mouse click to change by 1 beat per minute at a time.
+Click on the arrow buttons to adjust the tempo up or down.
+Left-click to change by 5 beats per minute at a time.
+Right-click to change by 1 beat per minute at a time.